Meet Alumna Andrea Falconieri, Daughter of JCU’s First President

 I would sit them down, give them a cup of tea and say, this is the opportunity of a lifetime.
 You will never look back and say, I can’t believe I went and wasted one/two/three/four years in Italy.
 You will always say those were the best years of my life.
 The opportunity to live and study in a foreign country is priceless.

-My Father’s vision with John Cabot was to create an international college that would unite students from around the world and to see how this still holds true today at what has become JCU.
+My father’s vision with John Cabot was to create an international college that would unite students from around the world and I am happy to see how this still holds true today at what JCU has become.
 This is one of the most beautiful features of the John Cabot University experience.
 You learn to interact with people from different cultures and different backgrounds.
 You set the foundation of a global generation.
-You learn how different people are, and that difference is invaluable, and it opens your mind to other thoughts and other philosophies and other types of experiences.
+You learn how different people are, and that difference is invaluable, and it opens your mind to other thoughts and philosophies, and other types of experiences.
 It’s an excellent preparation for thriving in this global world.